The paradox of wargame design

 Professional wargaming, or “wargaming proper”, emerged in the late 18th century as an educational tool for military officers.
 Analog games of this type are still played by modern officers, but they are games only in the sense that they replace real warfare.
 An officer, playing a wargame on a printed map, can act in much the same way as they would at war.

-Recreational wargaming is fundamentally different from professional wargaming.
-A recreational wargame is a game in a different sense: It’s intended to amuse, not to teach.
+Wittgenstein said that two things can both be games and yet have nothing in common.
+So it is with professional wargaming and its recreational counterpart.
+A recreational wargame is a game in the sense that it’s intended to amuse, not to teach.
 Importantly, the theme of a recreational wargame is war, and people play it because it is about war.

 The two types of wargames have influenced one another’s development, but remain distinguishable from one another and from other games.
 Chess, for example, is a game and has a martial theme, but is not a wargame.
 It’s possible that people played historical forms of chess either to learn about real warfare or because the game was about war, but nobody plays the modern form of chess for either of those two reasons.